isc-projects/kea/doc/sphinx/arm/install.rst

 Kea 2.3.2 introduced support for Sysrepo 2.x.
-Unfortunately, Sysrepo continues to undergo major changes that are backward-incompatible, and Kea versions 2.3.2 do not support Sysrepo earlier than versions 2.x.
+Unfortunately, Sysrepo continues to undergo major changes that are backward-incompatible, and current Kea versions do not support Sysrepo earlier than versions 2.x.

 :isccmd:`libreload` command
 ----------------------------------------

 The :isccmd:`libreload` command was deprecated in Kea 2.3.4.
 The code to handle this command is still there, but there are reports of it being buggy and not really usable.
-Kea 2.3 and 2.4 versions will produce a warning when this command is used, and it will be removed entirely sometime in the 2.5 branch.
+Kea 2.3 and 2.4 versions produce a warning when this command is used, and it will be removed entirely sometime in the 2.5 branch.